tldr-pages/tldr/pages/common/home-manager.md

 > Manage a user environment using Nix.
 > More information: <https://github.com/rycee/home-manager>.

+- Activate config at ~/.config/nixpkgs/home.nix

+`home-manager build`

-- Activate a configuration and switch to it:
+- Activate config and switch to it:

 `home-manager switch`

-- Activate a configuration without switching:

-`home-manager build`